isomerpages/mse/news/-parliament-Q-&-A/_posts/2023-04-21-written-reply-to-pq-on-microplastics-in-water-sources.md

 ---
-title: Written Reply to Parliamentary Question on Carbon Footprint of Carrier Bags by Ms Grace Fu, Minister for Sustainability and the Environment
+title: Written Reply to Parliamentary Question on Microplastics in Water Sources by Ms Grace Fu, Minister for Sustainability and the Environment
 permalink: /resource-room/category/2023-04-21-written-reply-to-pq-on-microplastics-in-water-sources
 file_url:
 description:
 ---
 #### Written Reply to Parliamentary Question on Microplastics in Water Sources by Ms Grace Fu, Minister for Sustainability and the Environment

 **Mr Yip Hon Weng**: To ask the Minister for Sustainability and the Environment (a) whether any studies have been conducted on microplastics contamination in our reservoirs and water sources from foreign countries; and (b) whether there are any independent studies or data available locally on the intake of microplastics in Singapore and the potential health risks associated with it.